SahysMod: Output data

 The output is given for each season of any year during any number of years, as specified with the input data.
 The output data comprise hydrological and salinity aspects.

 As the soil salinity is very variable from place to place (figure left) SahysMod includes frequency distributions in the output.
-The figure was made with the CumFreq program.

 The output data are filed in the form of tables that can be inspected directly, through the user menu, that calls selected groups of data either for a certain polygon over time, or for a certain season over the polygons.

 The model includes mapping facilities of output data.
 Also, the program has the facility to store the selected data in a spreadsheet format for further analysis and for import into a GIS program.

 Different users may wish to establish different cause-effect relationships.
 The program offers only a limited number of standard graphics, as it is not possible to foresee all different uses that may be made.
 This is the reason why the possibility for further analysis through spreadsheet programs was created.

 Although the computations need many iterations, all the results can be checked by hand using the equations presented in the manual.